-I am Irani-Iraqi and grew up in Tehran.
-Iran was in a middle of a war with Iraq.
+I am Irani-Iraqi and grew up in Tehran during the war with Iraq.
 Our city was bombed at night.
-My mom was scared that I would be sent off to fight in the war like other children my age.
-She was scared that we would die.
-She decided that we needed to leave our homeland.
+My mother feared I would be sent off to fight, or that we would die, so she decided we had to leave our homeland.

 Who am I?